 The Leasehold Reform (Ground Rent) Act 2022 has effect in Wales.

 Leasehold transaction statistics for constituencies, regions, and England and Wales

 This briefing contains data on leasehold transactions for England and Wales, and for parliamentary constituencies, derived from the Land Registry’s Price Paid Data file.
 The attached Excel file has data on leasehold transactions for constituencies, regions, and England and Wales.
 Full source details are in the briefing paper PDF and Excel file.
 Please get in touch with us at email@example.com if you would like to access the data in a different format.

 Documents to download

 Leasehold and commonhold reform (1 MB , PDF)

-This briefing paper provides background information on the increase in the number of homeless households placed in temporary accommodation by English local authorities and outlines various initiatives and issues associated with the increased use of temporary accommodation.
-It includes statistics on households in temporary accommodation at the end of June 2020.
+This paper provides data on homeless households in temporary accommodation in England and outlines initiatives and issues associated with the use of temporary accommodation.